PKUSEG: A Toolkit for Multi-Domain Chinese Word Segmentation: Implementation

 \subsection{A Large-Scale Vocabulary}

 One major difficulty of multi-domain segmentation is spare domain-specific words.
 It is hard to cover all of these words on the training set.
 Therefore, to increase the coverage rate of PKUSEG, we automatically build a large-scale domain vocabulary.
-The word resource is crawled from Sogou website\footnote{https://pinyin.sogou.com/dict/} and extracted from the training data of PKU, MSRA, Weibo, and CTB.
+The word resource is crawled from Sogou website\footnote{\url{https://pinyin.sogou.com/dict/}} and extracted from the training data of PKU, MSRA, Weibo, and CTB.
 In total, we extract almost 850K words.
 The distribution of words is shown in Table~\ref{tab:dist}.